fission-codes/publish-action/README.md

 `cat ~/.config/fission/key/machine_id.ed25519|base64`

-Copy the resulting value into Github Secrets for your project (or run `gh secret set` if using the github cli).
+Copy the resulting value into Github Secrets for your project (or run `gh secret set` if using the GitHub CLI).
+This is the `FISSION_KEY` for the action.

 ### `app_url`